Resources for dairy exporters

 The Dairy Export Industry Consultative Committee (DEICC) is the principal consultative committee for the department and the Australian dairy export industry.

-State regulatory authorities may also be audit service providers under agreed service delivery arrangements with the department.
+State regulatory authorities may also be audit service providers under agreed service delivery arrangements with us.